Spaceport and Launch Assessment Study (SPLAS)

 Quick Summary

-The Space Systems Command (SSC)/International Affairs (IA), in coordination with PAE Space Access, is conducting market research for a Spaceport and Launch Assessment Study (SPLAS).
-This Request for Information (RFI) seeks industry input to assess the viability of enabling a partner nation (PN) to launch National Security satellites from their sovereign spaceport.
+The Space Systems Command (SSC)/International Affairs (IA), through PAE Space Access, is conducting market research via a Request for Information (RFI) for a Spaceport and Launch Assessment Study (SPLAS).
+This RFI seeks industry capabilities to provide technical assistance for a Partner Nation (PN) to establish National Security Space Launch (NSSL) services from their sovereign spaceport using a US commercial launch vehicle.
 Responses are due by May 15, 2026.
-This RFI is for planning purposes only and does not constitute a solicitation.

 Scope of Work

-- Familiarization with CLV capabilities and support systems.
+- Familiarization with launch vehicle capability and support systems.

-- Identifying mission risks and mitigation strategies for CLV use.
+- Identifying potential mission risks and mitigation strategies for using a Commercial Launch Vehicle (CLV) for PN NSSL.

-- Providing technical documentation for PN monitoring and control of the CLV launch pad.
+- Providing technical documentation and support for monitoring and controlling the CLV launch pad.

-- Assessing CLV launch system and spaceport requirements and interfaces.
+- Assessing requirements and interfaces of the CLV launch system and the spaceport.

 - Providing launch mission assurance assessment expertise.

-The anticipated period of performance for all studies is 12 months.
-Deliverables include a General Launch Vehicle assessment, Spaceport assessment and NSSL requirements document, National Security Launch Requirements, recommended education & training, and a Comprehensive National Security Launch Assessment and Recommendations Report.
+Deliverables include a General Launch Vehicle assessment, Spaceport assessment and NSSL requirements document, National Security Launch Requirements, recommended education & training, and a Comprehensive National Security Launch Assessment and Recommendations Report and Briefing.
+The period of performance for all studies is 12 months.

 Contract & Timeline